Running the Weather Sensor demo

 -

 Start the Spark SQL Thrift server on port 5588.
-On Linux, for example:
+For example:

 Start the web app and query the data